PV Ratio Formula is Profit Volume Ratio Formula

 Worry Ltd Company wants to find out the Profit Volume ratio, Margin of Safety, and Break-even point for the Current year.
 Details of Costs are below.

-- Sales = 100,000 Units and the Selling price is $30 per unit
+- Sales = 100,000 Units, and the Selling price is $30 per unit

-- Variable Costs is $15 per unit
+- Variable Costs are $15 per unit

-- Fixed Costs is $1,000,000
+- Fixed Costs are $1,000,000

 Contribution = Sales – Variable Costs = $15 per unit